-Pass Merit Distinction Learning aim A: Explore the nature of enterprise A.P1 Explain why a chosen entrepreneur and their enterprise(s) has been successful.
+Pass Merit Distin nction Learning aim A: Explore the A.P1 Explain why a chosen entrepreneur and their enterprise(s) has been successful.
 A.P2 Explain, using examples, why it is important for entrepreneurs to consider the risks facing an enterprise.
 A.M1 Analyse how the skills and attributes of a chosen entrepreneur, and their attitude to risk, has contributed to the success of their enterprise.
 A.D1 Evaluate the importance of the skills and mindset of the entrepreneur to the success of their enterprise.
-Evaluate the motivation Learning aim B: Investigate the motivations for entrepreneurship of a specific entrepreneur for B.P3 Explore the motivation of a specific entrepreneur for launching an enterprise.
+B.D2 Evaluate the motivation Learning aim B: Investigate the motivations for entrepreneurship of a specific entrepreneur for setting up their B.P3 Explore the motivation of a specific entrepreneur for launching an enterprise.
 B.P4 Discuss how a specific entrepreneur overcame barriers when setting up their enterprise.
-B.M2 Assess the importance of a specific entrepreneur's enterprise to the economy. setting up their enterprise, and its importance to the economy.
-Learning aim C: Examine the opportunities and constraints for enterprises and entrepreneurs C.P5 Investigate the sources of finance for a specific enterprise opportunity.C.P6 Investigate the support available for setting up a specific enterprise.
+B.M2 Assess the importance of a specific entrepreneur's enterprise to the economy. enterprise, and its importance to the economy.
+Learning aim C: Examine the constraints for enterprises an C.P5 Investigate the sources of finance for a specific enterprise opportunity.
+C.P6 Investigate the support available for setting up a specific enterprise.
 C.M3 Assess the competition and external factors to be considered in setting up a specific enterprise.
 C.D3 Evaluate the opportunities and constraints faced in setting up a specific enterprise.
-Learning aim D: Examine the entrepreneurial skills required to launch an enterprise D.D4 Justify why an enterprise venture D.P7 Explain the skills needed to run an enterprise.D.P8 Outline why an entrepreneur should consider the viability of an idea.
-D.M4 Assess the importance of understanding the opportunities and challenges for enterprise ideas. will be successful, evaluating the challenges it will face.
+Learning aim D: Examine the entrepreneurial skills required to launch an enterprise Justify why an enterprise venture will be successful, D.P7 Explain the skills needed to run an enterprise.
+D.P8 Outline why an entrepreneur should consider the viability of an idea.
+D.M4 Assess the importance of understanding the opportunities and challenges for enterprise ideas. evaluating the challenges it will face.